 where $\ps^p$ denotes the word made of $p$ times the letter $\ps$.

-The generating series of the triangulations of the sphere used to normalize the probability $\mathbb P_n^\nu$ defined by equation~\eqref{eq:defPn} in the introduction is linked with generating series of triangulations of the 1-gon and the 2-gon by the following relation:
+To normalize the probability $\mathbb P_n^\nu$ defined by \eqref{eq:defPn} in the introduction, we consider $\mathcal Z (\nu,t)$ the generating series of the triangulations of the sphere.
+It is linked to the generating series of the 1-gon and of the 2-gon by the following relation:

-Indeed, if the root edge of a triangulation of the sphere is not a loop, by opening it we obtain a triangulation of the $2$-gon giving the first two terms in the sum (we divide $Z_{\ps\ps}$ by $\nu$ in order to count the root edge as monochromatic only once).
-On the other hand, if the root edge is a loop, we can decompose our triangulation into a pair of triangulations of the $1$-gon giving the last term in the sum.
+Indeed, if the root edge of a triangulation of the sphere is not a loop, by opening it we obtain a triangulation of the $2$-gon giving the first two terms in the sum (we divide $Z_{\ps\ps}$ by $\nu$ in order to count the root edge as a monochromatic edge only once).
+On the other hand, if the root edge is a loop, we can decompose the triangulation into a pair of triangulations of the $1$-gon giving the last term in the sum.
 In both cases, the factor $2/t$ is here to count the root edge only once and to take into account the fact that the root vertex can have spin $\ns$ (obviously $Z_\ps = Z_\ns$, $Z_{\ps\ps} = Z_{\ns\ns}$ and $Z_{\ps \ns} = Z_{\ns\ps}$), see Figure~\ref{fig:RootTransform}.